 How to connect a monitor to a computer

-If you are connecting a monitor to a laptop computer, see our page on how to connect an external monitor to my laptop for help.
+If you're connecting a monitor to a laptop computer, see: How to connect an external display to my laptop.

 - Find the monitor's connector cable.
 It should be included with your purchase.

-- Match the cable with one of the video ports located on the back of the monitor.
-The images below show each of the video ports used today (with the general exception of S-Video).
+- Match the cable with one of the video ports on the back of the monitor.
+The images below show each of the video ports used today.

-- Plug the cable into the corresponding ports on both your monitor and computer.
+- Connect the cable to the corresponding ports on both your monitor and computer.

 The VGA and DVI cables have two screws, one on either side of the connector.
 Make sure the cable screws line up and then alternate turning each screw until they are secure.

-If your monitor does not have the same connector as your computer, or you'd prefer a different interface, you have a few options:
+If your monitor does not have the same connector as your computer, or you prefer a different interface, you have a few options.

 - You can buy a different cable that is compatible with your computer and monitor.